Advanced Dentistry and Technology

 The implant must be allowed about 3-6 months to heal, and during this time the jaw bone will form around the implant in a process called osseointegration.
 During this healing time you can have temporary crowns installed so that you can eat and speak normally and maintain a proper aesthetic appearance for your smile.

 We are now able to see levels of force on each tooth and the amount of time that force is applied.
 Force impacts the integrity of the enamel of your teeth.
-It can be the causation of headaches, temporomandibular joint disorder (TMJ, TMD) and mandibular joint inflammation.
+It can be the causative factor behind of headaches, temporomandibular joint disorder (TMJ, TMD) and gum recession and sensitive teeth.

 These issues will wreak havoc on your teeth causing cracks and premature enamel weakening from grinding and clinching.
 Our approach as a dental practice is to give you the best possible oral care and it reaches beyond to full mouth and jaw restoration.